Class Advisors Wear Many Different Hats

 - Liaison—bring issues of concern to the attention of Institute staff and regents.

-- Social Coordinator—encourage students to enjoy their Institute experience and help plan social functions such as the Class Dinner.
+- Social Coordinator—encourage students to enjoy their Institute experience and help plan social functions such as the class dinner.

 - Team Builder—ensure that the class works together as a unit and that students forge bonds.

-- Become familiar with the roles and responsibilities of the Class Advisor as well as Institute’s policies and procedures.
+- Become familiar with the roles and responsibilities of the Class Advisor, as well as Institute’s policies and procedures.

 - Become familiar with the class roster and program schedule.

-- Enforce the Institute attendance policy, keeping a record of any absences.
+- Enforce the Institute attendance policy, keeping record of any absences.
 Notify the Board of Regents Chair of any absences as soon as possible.

 - At the beginning of class, introduce the instructor, or select a class member to make the introduction, if requested by the instructor.
+Instructor bios can be found in the app.

 - Monitor the flow of class, ensuring that discussion is at an appropriate level and that the environment enhances classroom learning.